Enterprise-CMCS/cmcs-eregulations/README.md

 ## Working with assets ##

 `make watch-all`: scss and js files can be watched an automatically compiled.
+For admin site customizations, please use the icon set at [boxicon](https://boxicons.com).

 ## Exporting data from Production ##